wombleton/gitlaw-nz/acts/W/Wild Animal Control Act 1977.md

     *   (b) includes the whole or any part of the carcass of any such animal:

-    *   (c) except for deer lawfully kept in captivity for the purposes of farming, does not include any animal kept in captivity pursuant to a permit or licence that is effective for the purposes of [section 12][16] during the currency of the permit or licence and the observance of all conditions under which the permit or licence has been issued
+    *   (c) except for deer lawfully kept in captivity for the purposes of farming, does not include any animal kept in captivity pursuant to a permit or licence that is effective for the purposes of [section 12][16] during the currency of the permit or licence and the observance of all conditions under which the permit or licence has been issued:

+    *   (d) does not include an animal that is part of a herd designated to be a herd of special interest under [section 16][66] of the Game Animal Council Act 2013

     _wild animal recovery operation_ means the use of an aircraft (whether or not for hire or reward) to carry out 1 or more of the following activities: